Philipp91/kassenzettel/README.md

 Builds the Chrome extension for production to the `dist` folder (via the `build` folder).\
 It correctly bundles React in production mode and optimizes the build for the best performance.
+To test in local Chrome, visit chrome://extensions, click "Load unpacked extension" and point it to the `build` folder.
+If there's an error, see crbug.com/1292363.

 ### `npm run release`